informatics-isi-edu/chaise/docs/user-docs/logging.md

 The following are the optional attributes that you might find on requests:
 - `facet`: If url contains filter, this attributes gives you the [facet](https://github.com/informatics-isi-edu/ermrestjs/wiki/Facets-JSON-Structure) equivalent of that filter.
 - `filter`: If we couldn't represent the given filter in terms of facet.
 This will be just a simple string.
+- `cfacet`: If url contains custom-facets (`*::cfacets::`), this attribute will be equal to one.
+In this case one of the following attributes will be available:
+  - `cfacet_str`: the displayname of custom-facet (if provided in url).
+  - `cfacet_path`: the ERMrest path that was sent with the custom-facet.
 - `page_size`: The number of entities that we requested.
 - `referrer`: It's an object that has `schema_table` and `facet` (`filter`) as its attributes.
 This attribute is available on request that needs to capture their parent entity (for example related entities will have the main entity as referrer).
 - `source`: The source path of facet.
 You will find this attribute in the requests that belong to a facet.